- Number of students per year: up to two

 What you'll study

-In this exciting new degree which starts in October 2017, you will be able to choose one of three tracks, combining an in depth study of educational and social issues within and alongside particular disciplines:
+In this exciting new degree, you are able to choose one of the three following tracks, combining an in depth study of educational and social issues within and alongside particular disciplines:

 - Education, Psychology and Learning focuses on education from a psychological perspective - exploring human development and education in a variety of social and cultural environments.